SalmanQureshi97/DJI-TELLO-DRONE-VR/README.md

-# Single_Tello_Test
+# Tello_Drone_Voice_Rec
-## Step1
+## Dependencies
+Pyaudio
+librosa
+SpeechRecognition
+A router for mutliple wifi access
+#
-Write the command set to be run in command.txt, for example:：
+Write the default command set to be run in command.txt, for example:：
 ```
 command
 takeoff
-land
 ```
 ## Step2
 The script will automatically send a command to Tello.
 After receiving the reply from the previous command, the next command will be sent immediately.